-NEET Exam Analysis 2026: The National Testing Agency (NTA) will conduct the NEET UG 2026 exam on May 3, from 2:00 to 5:00 pm.
-The exam analysis will be shared on this page soon after the shift is over.
-The NEET question paper analysis will inform about the difficulty level, topics asked, toughest & easiest sections and expected NEET cutoff.
+NEET Exam Analysis 2026: The NEET exam that was conducted on May 3 has been cancelled due to alleged paper leak.
+The National Testing Agency (NTA) will conduct the Re NEET 2026 on June 21.
+The Re NEET exam analysis and review will be shared on this page soon after the exam.
+The analysis will inform candidates about the difficulty level of the NEET re exam question paper 2026 along with topics asked, toughest & easiest sections and expected NEET cutoff.

-Read further to know the previous years’ NEET analysis of 2025, 2024 and 2023.
+Read further to know the previous years’ NEET analysis of 2026 (May 3 cancelled exam), 2025, 2024 and 2023.
 The NEET exam analysis will help candidates know the recent trends of questions asked, the weightage of topics and much more.

 - NEET 2025 Exam Analysis